Skip to main content

 Step 3: Enable Anonymous Login

-Refer to: Enabling Anonymous Login Authorization
+Please refer to: Enable Anonymous Login Authorization

-Step 4: Enable Local Development Environment
+Step 4: Enable the Local Development Environment

 Run in the project root directory: